pynucastro/pynucastro/examples/README.md

 * Create a directory under examples/ (e.g. examples/working)

-* Obtain Reaclib v.2 rate files for your problem and either place them in examples/working or pyreaclib/reaclib-rates.
+* Obtain Reaclib v.2 rate files for your problem and either place them in examples/working or pynucastro/reaclib-rates.

 * Write your own version of C_f90/c.py, URCA_f90/urca.py, or
 CNO_f90/cno.py, replacing the list of 'files' with your own (e.g. working.py)

-* Run your python script (pyreaclib must be in your PYTHONPATH).
+* Run your python script (pynucastro must be in your PYTHONPATH).

 ```
 $ python working.py